 TIMED TEAM RELAY: Teams of four, prescribed swim rotations (4x20min, 4x15min, 4x10min); no wetsuits

 SUPPORT BOAT REQUIREMENT: Each solo swimmer and relay team must arrange their own dedicated motorized support boat and pilot.
 Support boats will deliver swimmers to the starting point and accompany swimmers along the route, overseeing the health and safety of each swimmer.
-If you need assistance with securing a support boat, email email@example.com.
-To learn more about support boat requirements, click here for details.
+For assistance with securing a support boat, email email@example.com.
+To learn more about the requirements for support boats, click here for details.